-Edo State Government invested in the development of land for farming purposes.
-For example, the Edo State Government established 100 hectares of farm settlements in Sobe; 800 hectares of farm settlements in Ekpoma; 180 hectares of farm settlements in Usugbemu near Irrua (although the plan was for 400 hectares).
-All these farm settlements were established to encourage the youths and existing farmers to access land for farming.
-Furthermore, 500 hectares of farm settlements was established in Wareke in the Edo North Senatorial District.
-Three hundred hectares were cleared in Iguokhilari, which was set aside as farm settlements.
-But the project was Oria, Esan South East for 500 women-to be allocated at the rate of two hectares per woman for farming.
-Currently, 150 hectares of farmland have been approved for clearing in Ozalla.
-Another 1,000 hectares approved by the state government for clearing in Emoora close to Ozalla, 400 hectares of farmland have been approved for clearing in Iddo near Ubiaja.
-Another 530 hectares of farmland have been approved in Uze close to Okada, but there has been no development on the land to date.
-In Eewu, 400 hectares of farmland have been approved for clearing.
+Edo State government invested in the development of land for farming purposes.
+For example, the Edo State government established 100 hectares of farm settlement in Sobe, 800 hectares farm settlement in Ekpoma, 180 hectares farm settlement in Usugbemu near Irrua even though the plan was for 400 hectares.
+All these farm settlements were established to encourage the youths and existing farmers to have access to land for farming.
+Furthermore, 500 hectares farm settlement was established in Wareke in Edo North Senatorial District, 300 hectares were cleared in Iguokhiiari which was set aside as farm settlement, but the project was not completed because of communal clash.
+Again, 1000 hectares were cleared for farming in Oria, Isan South East for 500 women to be allocated at the rate of two hectares per woman for farming, but currently, 150 hectares of land were cleared and planning is ongoing to clear the remaining 750 hectares.
+1,000 hectares of farmland have been approved for clearing in Ozalla.
+Another 1000 hectares approved by the state government for clearing in Emoora close to Ozalla, 400 hectares of farmland have been approved for clearing in Iddo near Ubiaja.
+Another 530 hectares of farmland have been approved for clearing.
 In Evbonogbeon and Udo, 427 and 400 hectares, respectively, have been approved for clearing.
-Again, 14,000 hectares of farmland were approved for Duffil for the planting of palm oil in Ogbomudeh.
+Again, 14,000 hectares of farmland were approved for Duffil for the planting of oil palm in Ogbomudeh.
 They have not started production.

-On the palm oil initiative, the Edo State Government is developing 250,000 hectares of land for planting palm oil in the state.
+Also, on the oil palm initiative, the Edo State government is developing 250,000 hectares of land for planting oil palm in the state.
 However, 55,000 hectares of ground-breaking was done.
-It has been allocated to farmers based on five hectares per farmer.
-The project is CBN-supported with NGN 69 billion.
-Upon acquiring land, the state government set up a forest acquisition committee, and the committee worked on a degraded reserved forest in the state.
-Hence, for every five hectares allocated for a farmer, four hectares are for farming and one hectare to plant trees (reforestation).
+It has been allocated to farmers on five hectares per farmer.
+The project is Central Bank of Nigeria (CBN) supported and CBN is supporting the project with N69 billion.
+On acquisition of land, the state government set up a forest acquisition committee and the committee worked on a degraded reserved forest in the state.
+Hence, for every five hectares allocated for a farmer, four hectares are for farming and one hectare to plant a tree (reforestation).
 For the program, the Edo State government used degraded reserved forests.
-Sarro, NOSAL, etc., have shown a commitment to the project and applied to CBN for assistance.
-The Edo State Government gave out 2,000 hectares for farming before, but people were not using the land.
+Sarro, NOSAL, etc have shown a commitment to the project and applied to CBN for assistance.
+Before now, the Edo State government gave out 2,000 hectares for farming, but people were not using the land.
 The government is now planning to revoke such land after three or four years if they refuse to use the land.
-Okomu is planting palm oil up to Owoude and Asaba.
-Palm oil is big in Edo State.
+Okomu is planting oil palm up to Owoude and Asaba.
+Oil palm is big in Edo State.
 For cassava, some companies are beginning to show interest, but most off-takers are not in the state but Ondo State.
-However, Asinata is planning to establish 40,000 litres of ethanol per day factory in the state.
+However, a company by the name of Asinata is planning to establish 40,000 litres of ethanol per day factory in the state.
 The company is partnering with the Cassava Farmers' Association Nigeria (CFAN) in Edo State to mop up their cassava production.